Chakroun-Anas/turbo-console-log/README.md

 - The extension will comment, uncomment and delete all log messages in the current file whether they have been inserted by it or not

+### 2.0.0

+- The extension is rewrited with Typescript with a whole new architecture

 ## Participate

 ---